rtlabs-com/p-net/doc/use_with_siematic.rst

    (first three groups in IP address should be the same).
 Changing the subnet mask size does not seem to have an impact.

 #.
-In the project view, in the left menu select the PLC and the subitem "Device
+In the project view, in the left menu select the PLC and the subitem :guilabel:`Device
-   configuration".
+   configuration`.

 #.
-In the "Properties" tab, use the "General" sub-tab.
+In the :guilabel:`Properties` tab, use the :guilabel:`General` sub-tab.
 Select
-   "PROFINET interface [X1]" and "Ethernet addresses".
+   :guilabel:`PROFINET interface [X1]` and :guilabel:`Ethernet addresses`.
 Enter the IP address ``192.168.0.100`` for the PLC.
 The subnet mask should be ``255.255.255.0`` and subnet "PN/IE_1".

 #.
-Right-click the icon of the PLC, and select "Go online".
+Right-click the icon of the PLC, and select :guilabel:`Go online`.
 Use type of
-   interface "PN/IE", your Ethernet network card and "Direct at slot 1 X1".
+   interface :guilabel:`PN/IE`, your Ethernet network card and :guilabel:`Direct at slot 1 X1`.

 #.
-Select "Show accessible devices" in the dropdown.
-Click "Start search".
+Select :guilabel:`Show accessible devices` in the dropdown.
+Click :guilabel:`Start search`.
    The table should be updated with "Device type" = "CPU 1215C..." if the connection is OK.

 #.
-To enter the IP-address of the IO-device, go to "Device view" for the IO-device
+To enter the IP-address of the IO-device, go to :guilabel:`Device view` for the IO-device
-   and click the IO-device icon. in the "Properties" tab, select the "General" sub-tab.
+   and click the IO-device icon. in the :guilabel:`Properties` tab, select the :guilabel:`General` sub-tab.
 #.
-Select "PROFINET interface [X1]" and "Ethernet addresses".
+Select :guilabel:`PROFINET interface [X1]` and :guilabel:`Ethernet addresses`.
 Enter the IP address
    ``192.168.0.50`` for the IO-device.

 #.
-Also in the “PROFINET interface [X1]” section, set the IO cycle update time
+Also in the :guilabel:`PROFINET interface [X1]` section, set the IO cycle update time
-   to "Set update time manually" and select 16 ms. (Depending on your hardware you can try faster updates later on).
+   to :guilabel:`Set update time manually` and select 16 ms. (Depending on your hardware you can try faster updates later on).

 Adding modules to IO-device
 ---------------------------
 #.
-In the device view, select the "rt-labs-dev" device (by using the dropdown).
+In the device view, select the :guilabel:`rt-labs-dev` device (by using the dropdown).

 #.
-Add a module to the "Device overview" tab.
+Add a module to the :guilabel:`Device overview` tab.
 That is done by dragging a module
-   from the "Hardware catalog", which is located to the right of screen.
+   from the :guilabel:`Hardware catalog`, which is located to the right of screen.
-   The modules are found in "Other field devices" > Profinet IO > I/O > rt-labs >
+   The modules are found in :menuselection:`Other field devices --> Profinet IO --> I/O --> rt-labs -->
-   rt-labs dev > Module.
-Drop the module in the correct slot row in the "Device overview table".
-For the :ref:`running-sample-app` tutorial use a "DIO 8xLogicLevel" module in slot 1.
+   rt-labs dev --> Module`.
+Drop the module in the correct slot row in the :guilabel:`Device overview table`.
+For the :ref:`running-sample-app` tutorial use a :guilabel:`DIO 8xLogicLevel` module in slot 1.
    Only modules that fit in the respective slot seems to stick.

 Running the application
 -----------------------
 #.
 Connect one Ethernet cable between the PLC and the Windows laptop, and one
    Ethernet cable between the PLC and the IO-device.

 #.
-In the network view, right-click the PLC icon and select Compile > "Hardware
+In the network view, right-click the PLC icon and select :menuselection:`Compile --> "Hardware
-   (rebuild all)".
+   (rebuild all)"`.

 #.
-Repeat for Compile > "Software (rebuild all)".
+Repeat for :menuselection:`Compile --> "Software (rebuild all)"`.

 #.
-Right-click and select "Download to device" > "Hardware configuration".
+Right-click and select :menuselection:`"Download to device" --> "Hardware configuration"`.

 #.
-Click Load in the pop-up window, and then Finish.
+Click :guilabel:`Load` in the pop-up window, and then :guilabel:`Finish`.

 #.
-Repeat for "Download to device" > "Software (all)".
+Repeat for :menuselection:`"Download to device" --> "Software (all)"`.

 #.
-In the main menu, use Online > "Go online".
+In the main menu, use :menuselection:`Online --> "Go online"`.
 In the right part of the screen,
-   use "Online tools" to see the PLC LED states and to go to RUN and STOP modes.
+   use :guilabel:`Online tools` to see the PLC LED states and to go to RUN and STOP modes.

 There will be cyclic communication regardless whether the PLC is in RUN or STOP mode, and the run state information is available in the cyclic data.